By Tony Attwood

 But if we ask, ‘how did “retain and transfer” come into being in the first place?’ then by and large the answer is likely to be vague.
-Indeed if we ask ‘what did Arsenal have to do with it?’ the answer will be vaguer still.
+Indeed if we ask ‘what did Arsenal have to do with it?’ the answer may well be vaguer still.
 At least until today.

 However today we can reveal the ultimate irony of all.
-While Eastham undid the tyranny of “retain and transfer” and in so doing went to Arsenal, it was Arsenal that was instrumental in laying the ground work to create “retain and transfer” in 1893.
+While Eastham undid the tyranny of “retain and transfer” and in so doing went to Arsenal, it was Arsenal (or at least Royal Arsenal FC) that was instrumental in laying the ground work to create “retain and transfer” in the first place.

-As I noted in the article on George Eastham on this site, “Starting in 1885 players had to register at the start of each season with one club.
-The player could then change clubs only if his existing club agreed, although players could change clubs at the end of the season.
+As I noted in the article on George Eastham on this site, “Starting in 1885 players had to register at the commencement of each season, with one club.
+The player could then change clubs only if his existing club agreed, although players could change clubs freely at the end of the season.

 “As a result successful players demanded pay rises each September when the clubs asked them to re-sign.”